 WHERE TO GO

-From the African American Seafood Corp in Roxbury to Young's Fish Market in Orleans on Cape Cod, Manta's Massachusetts Seafood Stores alphabetical list can help you ferret out the freshest flounder.
+From the A&A Seafood Corp in New Bedford to Young's Fish Market in Orleans on Cape Cod, Manta's Massachusetts Seafood Stores alphabetical list can help you ferret out the freshest flounder.
 Many of the larger chain grocery stores carry local fare as well (local being the key word—the shorter the distance from the sea to you, the fresher the goods, and less travel distance means less petroleum used in transport).
 And for the closest sea-to-table connection possible without actually hooking the fish yourself, try a community supported fishery (CSF).
 With CSFs, customers pre-pay for a season of fresh, local seafood and receive weekly or bi-weekly shares of bivalves (and other shellfish and fish).
 Check out Local Catch's Find a Local CSF web page to get connected.

 Gumbo - Northerners are now allowed to discover why people in the south have less road rage.
 Courtesy of New Orleans's chef Richard Benz, this recipe can be made with any white fish (haddock, cod, flake, flounder) and is the real deal: Seafood Gumbo - New Orlean's Style.
 Also try cooks.com's Low Fat Fish Gumbo—it's low-cal, and you can make it using the fresh fish fillet of your choice.